Amazon.com (NASDAQ:AMZN) PT Raised to $200.00

-Amazon.com (NASDAQ:AMZN) had its price target upped by DA Davidson from $195.00 to $200.00 in a report issued on Friday, Briefing.com reports.
-DA Davidson currently has a buy rating on the e-commerce giant’s stock.
+Amazon.com (NASDAQ:AMZN) had its price target lifted by equities researchers at Sanford C. Bernstein from $175.00 to $200.00 in a report issued on Friday, Briefing.com reports.
+The brokerage currently has an “outperform” rating on the e-commerce giant’s stock.
+Sanford C. Bernstein’s target price indicates a potential upside of 16.41% from the company’s current price.

-Several other brokerages have also recently issued reports on AMZN.
-TheStreet upgraded shares of Amazon.com from a c+ rating to a b- rating in a report on Friday, October 27th.
-Benchmark increased their target price on shares of Amazon.com from $170.00 to $175.00 and gave the stock a buy rating in a report on Monday, January 22nd.
-Barclays increased their target price on shares of Amazon.com from $190.00 to $220.00 and gave the stock an overweight rating in a report on Friday.
-Roth Mkm increased their target price on shares of Amazon.com from $165.00 to $180.00 and gave the stock a buy rating in a report on Monday, December 18th.
-Finally, Telsey Advisory Group raised their price target on shares of Amazon.com from $185.00 to $200.00 and gave the company an outperform rating in a report on Friday.
-One analyst has rated the stock with a hold rating, forty-five have given a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, Amazon.com has an average rating of Buy and an average price target of $196.89.
+Several other analysts have also weighed in on AMZN.
+BMO Capital Markets started coverage on shares of Amazon.com in a research note on Tuesday, January 9th.
+They set an “outperform” rating and a $200.00 target price for the company.
+Stifel Nicolaus upped their price objective on shares of Amazon.com from $175.00 to $200.00 and gave the stock a “buy” rating in a report on Friday.
+Evercore ISI upped their price objective on shares of Amazon.com from $195.00 to $220.00 and gave the stock an “outperform” rating in a report on Friday.
+Barclays upped their price target on shares of Amazon.com from $190.00 to $220.00 and gave the company an “overweight” rating in a report on Friday.
+Finally, Susquehanna upped their price target on shares of Amazon.com from $185.00 to $220.00 and gave the company a “positive” rating in a report on Friday.
+One investment analyst has rated the stock with a hold rating, forty-three have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $197.95.

 Check Out Our Latest Stock Report on AMZN

-Amazon.com (NASDAQ:AMZN – Get Free Report) last posted its quarterly earnings results on Thursday, February 1st.
-The e-commerce giant reported $1.00 EPS for the quarter, topping the consensus estimate of $0.81 by $0.19.
-Amazon.com had a net margin of 3.62% and a return on equity of 12.75%.
-The company had revenue of $169.96 billion for the quarter, compared to the consensus estimate of $165.96 billion.
-During the same quarter last year, the firm posted $0.21 EPS.
-The firm’s revenue was up 13.9% compared to the same quarter last year.
-On average, research analysts anticipate that Amazon.com will post 2.64 EPS for the current year.
+Amazon.com (NASDAQ:AMZN – Get Free Report) last announced its quarterly earnings results on Thursday, February 1st.
+The e-commerce giant reported $1.00 earnings per share for the quarter, beating analysts’ consensus estimates of $0.81 by $0.19.
+Amazon.com had a net margin of 5.29% and a return on equity of 17.43%.
+The firm had revenue of $169.96 billion for the quarter, compared to analysts’ expectations of $165.96 billion.
+During the same period in the previous year, the company posted $0.21 earnings per share.
+Amazon.com’s revenue was up 13.9% compared to the same quarter last year.
+As a group, research analysts expect that Amazon.com will post 3.67 earnings per share for the current fiscal year.

 Amazon.com Company Profile